-I have wanderlust in my DNA and am fortunate to have an ultimate concierge who also enjoys seeing the world.
-As a matter of fact, he is taking me to Russia at the end of May.
+Wanderlust is in my DNA and I have learned that the joy of traveling is not just about the destination.
+I am fortunate to have an ultimate concierge who also enjoys seeing the world.
 I tell him often how much I cherish and appreciate him.
-A good traveler recognizes her Journey is a step by step process.
-It begins with excitement and anticipation, then a plan is set in place, always seeking out new travel tips.
-This is a very important part of the Journey.
-It is thrilling that travel includes many stages of exploration.
-The destination is but one important part.
+A good traveler recognizes every journey is a step-by-step process, and is not only about the destination.
+It begins with excitement and anticipation, then a plan is set in place.
+Every woman over 50 should always seek new travel tips.
+The planning phase is a very important part of any journey.
+It is thrilling that travel includes many stages of exploration and the destination is but one important part.

-Because I am a world traveler I am often asked the following questions.
+Because I am a world traveler I am often asked the following question:

 “What is your favorite country?”